The simple answer is “Yes, they are!”

 - Diversity of Accessories – There are a lot of them on the market.

-- Online Resourses – Everything you need to know about the first generation of DSLRs is on the Internet already.
+- Online Resources – Everything you need to know about the first generation of DSLRs is on the Internet already.
 There are a plenty of free resources out there.

 - They are great on the big screen – The last, but not at least, that’s the most important argument for me.

-Furthemore, now it is even possible to produce a top-notch quality DCP (Digital Cinema Package) Master for FREE.
-All you need is a Proress HQ Export File from your NLE and the software called OpenDCP.
+Furthermore, now it is even possible to produce a top-notch quality DCP (Digital Cinema Package) Master for FREE.
+All you need is a ProRes HQ Export File from your NLE and the software called OpenDCP.
 It’s available for all PC, Mac and Linux users.
 You can download the latest version here.